Your High-Speed Imaging, SWIR Cameras & Thermal Imaging Camera Experts

 Thermography in Chemical Industry

-Thermal Analysis of a Flare Stack.
+Thermal Analysis of a Gas Torch.

 Industries dealing with hazardous and non-hazardous chemical materials can benefit from infrared cameras helping to detect the resulting heat flow from chemical processes.
 Thermal imaging makes it easier to capture and measure the temperature distribution with greater accuracy, and also enable the analysis of chemical reactions through the entire process chain.
 Best of all, the non-invasive and contactless nature of thermal imaging means people are kept at a safe distance while thermal imaging cameras do all the legwork to collect relevant data.